 Some arrhythmias, known as ‘ectopic beats’ are harmless and nothing to worry about.
 This happens when a person with a healthy heart experiences extra or skipped heartbeats.

 However, other arrhythmias can be more serious.
-One such example is atrial fibrillation, which describes an irregular and often very rapid heartbeat which can cause blood clots in the heart.
+One example is atrial fibrillation, which describes an irregular and often very rapid heartbeat that can cause blood clots in the heart.

 The British Heart Foundation recommends seeing your GP if an irregular heartbeat lasts a long time, you’re worried about it, and/or you have a family history of heart problems.
 If an irregular heartbeat is accompanied by chest pain, dizziness, or shortness of breath, you should dial 999.

-Note: Most adults have a resting heart rate of 60-100 beats per minute – and checking your pulse regularly could help you to spot any irregularities.
+Note: Most adults have a resting heart rate of 60-100 beats per minute, so checking your pulse regularly can help you spot any irregularities.

-Tightness in the throat or a choking sensation can be caused by angina (the word angina actually means ‘choking’).
+Throat tightness or a choking sensation can be caused by angina (the word angina means ‘choking’).

-If this sensation doesn’t go away or you haven’t been diagnosed with a heart condition, the British Heart Foundation advises calling 111, or 999 if it occurs in conjunction with other symptoms.
+If this sensation doesn’t go away or you haven’t been diagnosed with a heart condition, the British Heart Foundation advises calling 111, or 999 if it occurs alongside other symptoms.

 11. Extreme fatigue